-The Board of Editors is pleased to present Issue 1 of the 2013 Volume of the Illinois Law Review.
+The editorial board is pleased to present the fall 2015 publication of Slip Opinions, the online companion to the University of Illinois Law Review.

 The symposium was generated primarily by the article Free Speech Constitutionalism by Professor Alexander Tsesis, which was published in the 2015 volume of the University of Illinois Law Review.

 The symposium features responses to Free Speech Constitutionalism, with contributions from: